michaelkamprath/eater-sap-1-improvements/expanded-control-logic/README.md

 The specific goals pf this project are:
 * Ability to grow the instruction code space and flags used by using EEPROMs with more address lines.
 * Expand the number of control lines by at least 2x.
-* Make available to the microcode more steps than 5 as enabled by the 3 bit step counter.
+* Make available to the microcode more steps than 5 as enabled by the 4 bit step counter.
+Since the step display is using a 3-to-8 decoder, we will enable 8 full steps for each instruction.
 This requires the introduction of a "reset steps" control that every instruction with less than 8 steps would need to issue on its last step.
 * Enable the register B out control which is not enabled on the original SAP-1.

 When all done, the SAP-1 with expanded control logic should behave identically to the original SAP-1 with the exception that instructions with fewer than 5 steps will end earlier than before, thus speeding up the computer.